sohamrp172-sys/telco-churn-mlops/README.md

 ## 🚀 Future Improvements

 - Switch to asynchronous inference for handling massive traffic.
-- Implement XGBoost or LightGBM for potentially higher accuracy.
+- Implement LightGBM for potentially higher accuracy.
 - Add SHAP values to the dashboard to show the user exactly *why* the model made its decision.

 ## ✒️ Author Information